dfsp-spirit/brainload/README.md

 ## Development

-It is recommended to use a virtual environment for hacking on cogload.
+It is recommended to use a virtual environment for hacking on `cogload`.

     pip install --user virtualenv      # unless you already have it cd develop/cogload/                # or wherever you cloned the repo